 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Chicago is $4,740 per month, which is around 11% higher than the Illinois average of $4,285.
-And if compared to the national monthly average of $4,000, Chicago residential care home cost is 19% higher.
+And as compared to the national monthly average of $4,000, Chicago Assisted Living cost is 19% higher.

 Assisted Living rates in Chicago and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Chicago in terms of distance is Steger, where the cost is $4,740, similar to the Chicago average monthly assisted living cost.
-Seniors in Braceville pay an average of $4,740 per month, which is similar to per month what their peers pay in Chicago.
+The nearest city to Chicago in terms of distance is Addison, where Assisted Living costs around $4,740 per month, The cost is similar to the monthly median Assisted Living in Chicago.
+Seniors in Maeystown pay an average of $3,848 per month, which is $892 higher than per month what their peers pay in Chicago.

 Apart from assisted living, seniors have multiple care options in Chicago.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Chicago could be the better choice than Chicago assisted living care.

 Assisted living communities in Chicago are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Chicago and lower than more intense medical care options through Chicago nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Chicago and lower than more intense medical care options through Chicago nursing home and memory care facilities in Chicago.